Music Hall MMF 1.3 Turntable Reviewed

 Reading Time: 7 minutes

-The Music Hall MMF 1.3 is a high-value turntable priced at a mere $349.99 that nonetheless comes equipped with an Audio-Technica AT3600L cartridge, a built-in phono stage, as well as an electronic 3-speed (33-1/3, 45, and 78 rpm) belt-drive motor.
+The Music Hall MMF 1.3 (buy at Crutchfield) is a high-value turntable priced at a mere $349.99 that nonetheless comes equipped with an Audio-Technica AT3600L cartridge, a built-in phono stage, as well as an electronic 3-speed (33-1/3, 45, and 78 rpm) belt-drive motor.
 Everything you need to have this turntable up and running out of the box is included, from the tonearm to a counterbalance, to a great set of instructions that anyone could follow.

 Music Hall MMF 1.3 turntable reviewed